menandmice/micetro_docs/guides/implementation/migrate-sqlite-sql-server.rst

 The knowledge base contains an article that describes the process of creating the database and configuring it: `Using Microsoft SQL Server as a database server for the Micetro Suite <https://cdocs.menandmice.com/pages/viewpage.action?pageId=6360964>`_

 The remaining instructions below assume the creation of the Micetro database in MS SQL and that a preferences.cfg file with information on connecting to the MS SQL Server has been created.
-When Men&Mice Central connects to the MS SQL server for the first time, it will create the necessary tables.
+When Micetro Central connects to the MS SQL server for the first time, it will create the necessary tables.

 Preparation
 -----------

-* Create a directory on the Men&Mice Central server, or if possible, directly on the SQL server (for better performance) and call it "Migrate"
+* Create a directory on the Micetro Central server, or if possible, directly on the SQL server (for better performance) and call it "Migrate"

-* If SQL Server is not running on the Men&Mice Central server, download and install the SQL Server Native Client from `Microsoft <http://www.microsoft.com/en-us/download/details.aspx?id=16978>`_
+* If SQL Server is not running on the Micetro Central server, download and install the SQL Server Native Client from `Microsoft <http://www.microsoft.com/en-us/download/details.aspx?id=16978>`_

 * Extract the attached `ConvertDatabase2.10.zip <https://cdocs.menandmice.com/download/attachments/6361086/ConvertDatabase2.10.zip?version=1&modificationDate=1446546538346&api=v2>`_ file and copy the extracted files to the "Migrate" directory.
 The "Migrate" directory should now contain a PowerShell script used to migrate the database from SQLite to MS SQL as well as two SQLite DLLs (redistributed from `system.data.sqlite.org <http://system.data.sqlite.org/>`_) under the folders x32 and x64